 A) How familiar are you with the concept of reparations?
-1 2 3 4 5 (not very familiar) O O O O (very familiar) What neighborhood do you call home?
+What neighborhood do you call home?
 What neighborhood(s) do you work in/out of?
 City Level Reparations Community Engagement SURVEY D1) How likely do you think reparations are to happen at the FEDERAL level of government?
-1 2 3 4 5 (not very) OOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO C) Reparations may occur at the federal level, state level, and/or local level.
-Please select which answer most closely aligns with your thoughts on the subject. "select only one option Reparations should happen ONLY at the FEDERAL level of government Reparations should happen ONLY at the STATE level of government Reparations should happen at the FEDERAL & STATE levels of government Reparations should happen at EVERY LEVEL of government NEPARAL REPARAL B) How do you define reparations?
+C) Reparations may occur at the federal level, state level, and/or local level.
+Please select which answer most closely aligns with your thoughts on the subject. select only one option Reparations should happen ONLY at the FEDERAL level of government Reparations should happen at the FEDERAL & STATE levels of government Reparations should happen at the FEDERAL & STATE levels of government Reparations should happen at EVERY LEVEL of government Reparations should happen ONLY at the LOCAL level of government Reparations should happen ONLY at the LOCAL level of government Reparations should happen the LOCAL level of government UNSURE, need to learn more B) How do you define reparations?